in28minutes/cloud.in28minutes.com/_posts/2020-06-08-aws-vpc-security-groups-vs-nacl-comparison.md

 ## EC2 Security Groups

 ![](./images/aws/00-icons/user.png)
 ![](./images/arrowbi.png)
 ![](./images/aws/00-icons/securitygroup.png)
 ![](./images/arrowbi.png)
 ![](./images/aws/00-icons/ec2instance.png)

-- **Virtual firewall** to control **incoming and outgoing** traffic to/from AWS resources (EC2 instances, databases etc)
-- Provides additional layer of security - Defense in Depth
+An EC2 Security Groups is **Virtual firewall** to control **incoming and outgoing** traffic to/from AWS resources (EC2 instances, databases etc).
+It Provides additional layer of security - Defense in Depth

-## Security Groups Rules
+How are Security Groups Rules evaluated?

+Let's consider the example below:
 ![](./images/aws/security-group-example.png)

+Here are few important things to remember:
-- Security groups are **default deny**
-	- If there are no rules configured, no outbound/inbound traffic is allowed
+- Security groups are **default deny**.
+If there are no rules configured, no outbound/inbound traffic is allowed.
 - You can specify **allow rules ONLY**
-- You can configure **separate rules** for inbound and outbound traffic
+- You can configure **separate rules** for inbound and outbound traffic.

-- You can assign multiple (upto five) security groups to your EC2 instances
+You can assign multiple (upto five) security groups to your EC2 instances.

-- You can add and delete security groups to EC2 instances at any time.
-	- Changes are immediately effective
+You can add and delete security groups to EC2 instances at any time.
+Changes are immediately effective.

-- Traffic NOT explicitly allowed by Security Group **will not reach** the EC2 instance
+Traffic NOT explicitly allowed by Security Group **will not reach** the EC2 instance.

-- Security Groups are **stateful**:
+Security Groups are **stateful**:
 - If an outgoing request is allowed, the incoming response for it is automatically allowed.
 - If an incoming request is allowed, an outgoing response for it is automatically allowed

 ## EC2 Security Group - Trivia

-- What if there are no security group rules configured for inbound and outbound?
+What if there are no security group rules configured for inbound and outbound?
 - Default DENY.
 No traffic is allowed in and out of EC2 instance.

-- Can I change security groups at runtime?
+Can I change security groups at runtime?
 - Yes.
 Changes are immediately effective.

 ## Quick Review of Security Groups - Default Security Group